• Skip to primary navigation

 Instructions

-• Combine all ingredients in the bowl of a food processor.
-Process until mostly smooth, scraping down the processor bowl occasionally to fully incorporate ingredients
+• Combine all ingredients in the bowl of a small food processor or a mini (bullet) blender.
+Process until mostly smooth, scraping down the sides of your blender/processor once to fully incorporate ingredients.

 Nutrition Facts